Screen time and digital technology use for preschoolers: part of a healthy lifestyle

 - do something active when the timer ends, like play outside

-- make use of natural breaks in screen time – for example, challenge your child to see who can do the most star jumps before the ads end.
+- make use of natural breaks in screen time – for example, see who can do the most star jumps during the ad break.

 3. Get your child moving, especially outside